howmuchgreen/howmuchcarbon/usage-tests/nodejs/README.md

-# Node.JS usage test project for howmuchcarbon
+# Node.JS usage test project for @howmuchgreen/howmuchcarbon

 This project's goal is to be an example of how to use `howmuchcarbon` in Node.JS, as well as to run integration tests of the library in Node.JS.